 Source: National Central Banks, Citi Research, Yield Book

-The above illustrates one of central banks’ key challenges today: figuring how to exit their non-traditional policies without upsetting the balance they have worked to achieve.
-Despite recent talks of “tapering”, up to this point they have generally been supportive of markets and adopted policies to counter periods of higher volatility.
-Furthermore, as a matter of course, we shouldn’t anticipate they will abandon these tactics wider spreads in credit are possible.
-Our conclusion is that while central banks continue to provide support to minimize financial instability, investors can remain confident adding to credit when risk premiums increase, while still resisting the urge to add risk when credit spreads appear to offer limited opportunities for price appreciation.
+One of the central banks’ key challenges today is exiting their non-traditional policies without fostering the instability they have worked to contain.
+Up to this point they have generally been supportive of markets and adopted policies to meet periods of higher volatility.
+Furthermore, as a matter of course, we shouldn’t anticipate they will abandon these tactics.
+If they don’t cast off these policies and continue to provide support to minimize financial instability, we should be more confident adding to favourable credits as risk premiums increase, while still resisting the urge to add risk when credit spreads appear to offer limited opportunities for price appreciation.

 Historical trading relationships are not enough

 There are a confluence of circumstances that may be contributing to these events including investors need for yield and long duration assets, as well as the requirement to invest capital that continues to flow into multiple markets across fixed income.
 This has resulted in more uncertainty and made investing in longer-dated corporate bonds more difficult.
 It also highlights the importance of reducing this uncertainty through a well-established investment process that includes strong fundamental analysis to fully understand the structures and credit risk of issuers across various maturities and instruments.

 Using fundamental analysis, we have found investment opportunities in the US credit market in longer dated utility holding company paper.
 The higher quality nature of these issuers, combined with their multi-tiered capital structures, provides opportunities for price appreciation and additional yield.
 Having a disciplined process to add to names such as Anheuser-Busch InBev when credit curves approach the wider end of recent trading ranges has proved beneficial.